Cruduper/pizza-parlor/README.md

 ### Describe: Cart.prototype.addPizza()

-* Test: "It should add a pizza object to the Cart object and add pizzas price to this.grandTotal"
+* Test: "It should add a pizza object to the Cart object"
 * Code: cart1.addPizza( pizza1 )
-* Expected Output: {pizzas: [..., ..., pizza1], grandTotal += pizza1.pizzaPrice}
+* Expected Output: { pizzas: [..., ..., pizza1] }

 * Test:
 * Code: